dougalstanton/dougalstanton.net/pages/bjj-training-diary.markdown

 *   To lift the raised leg up point your own knee up!
 *   If the sideways sweep is too hard then pushing it away is easier.

+# 2015-02-19: High mount

+Maintaining control with lots of pressure right up at the person's head, or conversely trying to push the other person off from the **high mount** position.
+It's easier to gain leverage from the bottom with elbows low at your sides, and harder with arms high and elbows pointing up.
+Which is interesting because instinctively you'd be inclined to keep your arms high over your head/face for protection.

+From mount maintaining pressure is really important but I couldn't achieve control from that position without sacrificing freedom to attempt submissions.
+I was clamped-on in high mount and not letting go --- but not achieving much either.
+Eventually the timer would end or I would get tossed aside.